 Back problems are some of the most common complaints amongst Americans and is a common reason why people apply for Social Security Disability.
-However, applying for and receiving Social Security Disability benefits can be a complicated and difficult process.
+However, qualifying for disability benefits in Arkansas and then applying for and receiving payments can be a complicated and difficult process.
 However, this does not mean that you cannot receive benefits from the Social Security Administration for back pain or a spine disorder.

 The Social Security Administration (SSA) offers three ways for a person to apply for Social Security Disability benefits: